Steven Erikson bibliography: The Kharkanas Trilogy

-After the publication of the seventh novel in the Malazan Book of the Fallen series, Reapers Gale, the publisher agreed to two trilogies and novellas set in the Malazan world.
+After the publication of the seventh novel in the Malazan Book of the Fallen series, Reaper's Gale, the publisher agreed to two trilogies and novellas set in the Malazan world.
 This consequently led to a prequel trilogy, titled the Kharkanas Trilogy, set almost three hundred thousand years before the events of the main series, elements of which he began introducing in Toll the Hounds and in The Crippled God.

 The series deals with numerous founding or elder races from the Malazan World, with the narrative anchored around the circumstances that would ultimately lead to the split of the Tiste race.
 It sheds light and demystifies the events that are often hinted at in the background of Malazan Book of the Fallen.
 Primarily focusing on characters such as Anomander Rake, Draconus, Gothos, K’rul and Hood, mainly through the eyes of secondary characters.

-As of 2022, two novels have been published, Forge of Darkness (2012) and Fall of Light (2016), with the third taking a backseat to the first novel in the Witness trilogy.
+As of 2022, two novels have been published, Forge of Darkness (2012) and Fall of Light (2016), with the third taking a backseat to the first novel in The Tales of Witness series.
 In a post on his official Facebook account, the author explained that the dismal sale figures for the previous novels and the creative toll employing the writing style used throughout the previous books was what had led to his decision to take a break from it in order to do it justice.

-The Witness Trilogy
+The Tales of Witness

-The second planned trilogy centers around the popular character, Karsa Orlong.
-This trilogy will be a sequel to the main series, set, according to the author, a decade after the main narrative.
+This planned four-book series centers around the popular character, Karsa Orlong.
+These books will be a sequel to the main series, set, according to the author, a decade after the main narrative.

-The first novel is titled The God is Not Willing, which was released in November 2021.
+The first novel is titled The God Is Not Willing, which was released in November 2021.
+The second book, No Life Forsaken, was released in October 2025.

 The Tales of Bauchelain and Korbal Broach

 Erikson wrote side stories centering on two necromancers and their manservant, characters he introduced in Memories of Ice, the third novel in the Malazan Book of the Fallen series.
 These side stories take place in the Malazan world, but have no connection to the series' overall plot.

 As of 2022, seven novellas have been published, the first in 2002, titled Blood Follows, and the latest in 2021, titled Upon a Dark of Evil Overlords.
 In 2009, the first three novellas were collected and published together as The Tales of Bauchelain and Korbal Broach.
 And in 2018, books four to six were collected and published together as The Second Collected Tales of Bauchelain & Korbal Broach.

-As per his agreement with his publisher, the author is expected to write two more novellas featuring these characters.
+Per his agreement with his publisher, the author is expected to write two more novellas featuring these characters.